zhztheplayer/OAP/docs/Developer-Guide.md

 #### Use pre-built patched Spark packages

-If you think it is cumbersome to apply patches, you can use our pre-built [spark-2.3.2-bin-hadoop2.7-patched.tgz](https://github.com/Intel-bigdata/OAP/releases/download/v0.6.0-spark-2.3.2/spark-2.3.2-bin-hadoop2.7-patched.tgz) to deploy directly.
+If you think it is cumbersome to apply patches, we have a pre-built Spark [spark-2.3.2-bin-hadoop2.7-patched.tgz](https://github.com/Intel-bigdata/OAP/releases/download/v0.6.0-spark-2.3.2/spark-2.3.2-bin-hadoop2.7-patched.tgz) with the patch applied.